Jemimah Rodrigues: Franchise career

 In 2018, Jemimah was announced as a part of the Trailblazers team in the newly formed Women's T20 Challenge.
 She was part of the side that lost to the Supernovas in the inaugural exhibition season in 2018.
 She was the top run-scorer with 123 runs for the Supernovas during the title winning run in the 2019 Women's T20 Challenge.
 She moved back to Trailblazers for the 2022 edition of the tournament.

 In 2019, Jemimah signed for Yorkshire Diamonds in the English Women's Super League.
 In the summer of 2021, she competed in the inaugural Hundred competition for the Northern Superchargers.
 She posted the highest score of the competition (92 runs) against Welsh Fire.
 She was the second-highest run-scorer in the tournament with 249 runs at an average 41.50.
 In February 2022, she was retained by the Superchargers for the 2022 season.
 In the 2022 season, she played only two matches.
 In the 2023 season, she made 151 runs across ten matches in the team's run to the final.

 In 2021, Jemimah was picked by Melbourne Renegades for the 2021 season of the Women's Big Bash League (WBBL).
 She was the top run-scorer with 333 runs across 13 matches for the Renegades in the team's run to the knock-out stages of the competition.
 She moved to Brisbane Heat for the 2022–23 WBBL season.
 In September 2024, she was acquired by Brisbane Heat in the WBBL draft for AUD110,000 for the 2024–25 WBBL season.

 In the inaugural auction of the Women's Premier League in February 2023, Jemimah was signed by the Delhi Capitals for ₹22 million.
 She has scored 527 runs across three seasons for the Capitals.
+In December 2025, she was appointed as captain of the Capitals for the 2026 season.
+In the 2026 WPL season, she led the Capitals to the final, in which the team lost to Royal Challengers Bangalore despite Jemimah scoring a half-century.
+In January 2026, she was signed by Southern Brave for the 2026 season of The Hundred.